permafrost-dev/stackup/README.md

 #### `RequirementsTxt`

-The `RequirementsTxt` class is returned by the `dev.requirementsTxt()` function and was designed for working with `requirements.txt` files.
+The `RequirementsTxt` class is returned by the `dev.RequirementsTxt()` function and was designed for working with `requirements.txt` files.
 It has the following methods and attributes:

 | Name | Arguments | Description |
 |--------|-----------|-------------|